shesharpnl/hackathon-2023.vanilla-js.base-example/README.md

 5. Open Chrome developer tools by hitting the F12 key or right clicking in the browser window and selecting 'inspect.'
 6. Select the console tab within the developer tools.
 7. Click the button that says "Click me!".
-8. The text rendered on the page should change, and the same text should show up as a message in your console.
+8. The text rendered on the page should change, and the same text should show up as a message in your console - see the next point, Using the Console to Debug for more details on the browser console.

-You should be able to see something like this:

-![Gif of browser opening and inspecting, button click, data change]

 If you encounter any issues, you can try the following steps to troubleshoot: